Skip to Main Content

 What Is A Reference Interview?

-A reference interview is the way to be sure that you’ve given library users the help they’ve asked for, so ask plenty of questions!
-It is a conversation between you and the library user.
-Like any conversation, the key to a good reference interview lies in understanding what the person is saying.
+A reference interview is the way to be sure that library users are given the help they’ve asked for, so be prepared to be asked plenty of questions!
+It is a conversation between you and the librarian.
+Like any conversation, the key to a good reference interview lies in the librarian understanding what you are saying.
 Imagine a friend who wants to tell you about her day, but she isn't sure how much she should tell you.
 After all, she doesn't want to bore you.
 Just as you would have to coax the information out of your friend, you sometimes have to do that with library users.
 The librarian’s mantra is “What they ask for, isn’t necessarily what they want or need."

 • What class is this for?
-Who’s their professor?
+Who’s your professor?
 (The 200-400 level and higher classes usually require more specialized information.)

-• What is their assignment?
-Do they have a copy of their syllabus they can show you?
+• What is your assignment?
+Do you have a copy of your syllabus that you can show them?

-• Do they want to prove something or do they want to explain something?
-(This will dictate the kind of information they need.)
+• Do you want to prove something or do you want to explain something?
+(This will dictate the kind of information you need.)

-• Have they had a chance to start their research and if so, what search words (aka “keywords”) did they use?
-Where did they look?
+• Have you had a chance to start your research and if so, what search words (aka “keywords”) did you use?
+Where did you look?

-• Ask how much detail they need from their sources.
-Do they need general information or specific details?
+• How much detail do you need from information sources.
+Do you need general information or specific details?

-• Are they looking for a particular format—a book? journal article? website? statistics?--or does it matter?
+• Are you looking for a particular format—a book? journal article? website? statistics?--or does it matter?

-2. If their answer is that they haven’t looked at anything yet:
+2. If your answer is that you haven’t looked at anything yet:

-• Suggest they start with a general information search like the "Library Catalog (Fusion)" to get some results.
-Have them look at the first page or two of results to see if they’re getting useful information.
-Note: using "Search All" will yield a large number of results but many of them won't be very useful, or else the full text of the article won't likely be immediately available.
+• They will suggest you start with a general information search like the "Books, Journals, & More" box on the Library's Home page to get some results.
+Look at the first page or two of results to see if you’re getting useful information.
+Note: using "Books, Journals, & More" will yield a large number of results but many of them won't be very useful, or else the full text of the article won't likely be immediately available.
 That situation would require the use of Interlibrary Loan to locate the article's full text.

-• If they’re using databases, use a general information database like EbscoHost’s Academic Search Complete from the Electronic Resources Page.
-(The specialized databases can be added to the search after they’ve found some useful information.)
+• If you’re using databases, use a general information database like EbscoHost’s Academic Search Complete from the "Databases" page.
+(The specialized databases can be added to the search after you’ve found some useful information.)

-3. If their answer is that they’ve found some things but need more, have them describe the articles they found useful and then build on those results.
+3. If your answer is that you’ve found some things but need more, they will ask you to describe the articles you found useful and they will then build on those results.
 Consider using keywords from the results.

-4. Some students will continue to stand there with an expectant look on their face, seeming to wait for you to find more.
-WE ARE NOT HERE TO DO THEIR HOMEWORK FOR THEM.
-WE’RE HERE TO SHOW THEM HOW TO DO IT THEMSELVES!
-Ask them if they feel comfortable with finding material on their own.
-If they say no, ask them what steps didn’t make sense then explain those parts again until they understand.
+4. Some students continue to stand there with an expectant look on their face, seeming to wait for the librarian to find more.
+LIBRARIANS ARE NOT HERE TO DO YOUR HOMEWORK FOR YOU.
+THEY'RE HERE TO SHOW YOU HOW TO DO IT YOURSELF!
+They will ask you if you feel comfortable with finding material on your own.
+If you say no, they will ask you what steps didn’t make sense then they will explain those parts again until you understand.

-5. When it looks like they’ve found some resources they can use and are comfortable with looking for information on their own, end the session by asking if they’ve found what they wanted and if there’s anything else you can help them with.
+5. When it looks like you’ve found some resources you can use and are comfortable with looking for information on your own, they will end the session by asking if what you've found is what you wanted and if there’s anything else you need help with.

 How To Conduct A Reference Interview